s-sohani/knowledge/Data Intensive/3- Storage and Retrieval.md

 In the example, we are looking for the key 251, so we know that we need to follow the page reference between the boundaries 200 and 300.
 That takes us to a similar-looking page that further breaks down the 200–300 range into subranges.

 ### Making B-trees reliable
-In order to make the database resilient to crashes, it is common for B-tree implemen‐ tations to include an additional data structure on disk: a write-ahead log (WAL, also known as a redo log).
+In order to make the database resilient to crashes, it is common for B-tree implementations to include an additional data structure on disk: a write-ahead log (WAL, also known as a redo log).
 This is an append-only file to which every B-tree modification must be written before it can be applied to the pages of the tree itself.
+An additional complication of updating pages in place is that careful concurrency control is required if multiple threads are going to access the B-tree at the same time —otherwise a thread may see the tree in an inconsistent state.
+This is typically done by protecting the tree’s data structures with latches (lightweight locks).

+### B-tree optimizations